Catholic School Bundles: Catechists, Teachers, and Parents

 Again, my favorite book of saints' names has a list for men's saint names: Is It A Saint's Name.

 If you're helping your own children, you'll really like using a picture book of saints when your children are young.
-That way you can see the virtue that the child could benefit by using, and the child can see much of the story at a glance.

 The short stories usually tell the main points that a young child would need to know.
 I also like using archive.org to find older books in their entirety.